You Can Wash Hands Better: Accurate Daily Handwashing Assessment with a Smartwatch: Introduction

 \section{Introduction}

-~ In the current COVID-19 pandemic, washing hands professionally is critical, more than ever, for people to prevent the transmission of virus in daily life.
-We conducted an online questionnaire on handwashing knowledge and practices over 505 subjects across 26 provinces in China.
-The survey shows 96.04\% of subjects have heard of standard handwashing guidelines but only 34.65\% of subjects follow the guidelines, according with the situation reported in other two surveys conducted in Germany~\cite{mieth2021they} and in Nigeria~\cite{wada2021safe}, which reveals that many ordinary people do not have adequate practice to wash hands professionally, regularly, and sufficiently.
+~ \IEEEPARstart{H}and hygiene is an efficient and effective approach to preventing various infectious diseases, e.g., colds and flu, enterovirus infections, and skin infections.
+We conducted a questionnaire on handwashing knowledge and practices over 505 subjects across 26 provinces in China.
+The questionnaire shows that 96.04\% of subjects have heard of World Health Organization~(WHO) guidelines or 7-step guidelines but only 34.65\% of subjects follow the guidelines, similar to the situation reported in two other surveys conducted in Germany~\cite{mieth2021they} and in Nigeria~\cite{wada2021safe}.
+Thus, it is critical to raise people's awareness and cultivate habits of high-quality handwashing in daily life.

-For the daily-life usage, automatic handwashing assessment systems should be able to work along with individual users, for our handwashing may happen at home, restaurants, workplaces, etc. Unfortunately, most of current work can only monitor users' handwashing at sinks where deployed --- sensors such as pressure sensors~\cite{kinsella2007electronic}, alcohol sensors~\cite{edmond2010successful}, ultrasonic hot-spots~\cite{rabeek2014reliable}, RFID tags~\cite{pineles2014accuracy}, and Bluetooth~\cite{mondol2015harmony,cao2021awash} are {\tt embedded into the dispensers} to simply count the happens of handwashing or estimate handwashing procedures; cameras~\cite{llorca2011vision}, depth cameras~\cite{zhong2016washindepth}, and mmWave devices~\cite{khamis2020rfwash} are designed to be {\tt placed on wall}.

-Besides, from the functionality aspect, {\tt (1)} the systems should not require additional user operations.
-The official app of Apple Watch and iWash~\cite{samyoun2021iwash} require users to awaken the monitoring systems manually before washing hands, harming the using will. {\tt (2)} people's handwashing procedures vary in their gesture sequences and the gesture duration, so the systems have to handle these diversities. {\tt (3)} the systems should be able to assess individual handwashing gestures and the entire procedure to help users to check and improve their handwashing techniques.

-No existing work, to our best survey, meets all the above requirements simultaneously, thus we propose UWash.
-As shown in Fig.~\ref{fig:ovewview}, UWash leverages accelerometers and gyroscopes of smartwatches to assess users' handwashing techniques in 4 aspects, i.e., detecting the onset/offset of handwashing, estimating the duration of each handwashing gesture, scoring the estimated gestures in accordance with WHO guidelines, and finally scoring the entire procedures.

-Technically, we novelly ascribe the task of handwashing assessment as the semantic segmentation task in computer vision~\cite{long2015fully}, and develop a simple yet effective U-Net~\cite{ronneberger2015u} variant network to achieve it.
-Recall that semantic segmentation in computer vision is aligning every pixel in an image to the category of things or stuffs, given the time-serial sensory recordings of smartwatches, UWash aligns every sample in a sliding window to the background state or a specific handwashing gesture.
-As shown in Fig.~\ref{fig:ovewview}, with the alignment, UWash achieve all functions mentioned above without bells and whistles.